imimap/imimap/README.md

 There are many different ways of working with the docker containers.
 Refer to the Docker and docker-compose documentations.

+## Pushing to the Repository / Development Workflow

+For adding a feature, follow the development workflow:

+1. Create a branch
+2. push the branch
+3. create a pull request
+4. if all tests pass, create a pull request
+5. ask someone for a code review for this pull request.
+6. add changes to your pull request.
+7. merge the pull request yourself.
+Usually a squash & rebase is best

+Pull requests should have the issue id in their comment.
+No one is allowed to push to master directly.
+The master branch will be deployed to the staging server.

 ## Rebuild the Docker Image